PointPCA: Point Cloud Objective Quality Assessment Using PCA-Based Descriptors: Description of PointPCA

 \section{Description of PointPCA}

-The architecture of the proposed metric can be decomposed in five stages, namely, (a) fusion, (b) correspondence, (c) descriptors, (d) statistical features, and (e) comparison.
-An illustrative system diagram is provided in Figure~\ref{fig:architecture}.
-The metric requires the reference content during execution in order to provide a quality prediction for a distorted stimulus.
-Thus, a correspondence between the reference and distorted point cloud is computed, after a fusion step which removes duplicated points.
-Then, geometric and textural descriptors are computed per point, for both stimuli.
-For every descriptor, local relations are captured through statistics, which are estimated over support regions defined around points.
-This process is repeated for every descriptor, leading to a set of so-called statistical features, which are obtained per point.
-The statistical features extracted from both the reference and the distorted point clouds are eventually compared, given the correspondence function, and error maps are obtained.
-For each map, the error samples are pooled together and a quality prediction is obtained, per statistical feature.
-Finally, a total quality score for a distorted stimulus is computed as a linear combination of individual quality predictions.
-Below, we detail each of the aforementioned stages separately.
+The architecture of the proposed metric can be decomposed into seven stages, namely, (a)~Duplicates Merging, (b)~Correspondence, (c)~Descriptors, (d)~Statistical Features, (e)~Comparison, (f)~Predictors, and (g)~Quality Score.
+A corresponding system diagram is presented in Figure~\ref{fig:architecture}.
+The metric requires a reference during execution in order to provide a quality prediction for a point cloud under evaluation.
+Specifically, a correspondence between the two point clouds is obtained after merging points with identical coordinates that belong to the same point cloud.
+Then, 23 geometric and textural descriptors are computed per point, for both point clouds.
+For every descriptor, we capture local relations by applying statistical functions, leading to corresponding statistical features.
+Given the correspondence, 46 statistical features extracted from the reference and the point cloud under evaluation per point, are compared.
+The derived error samples are pooled together, resulting in a predictor of visual quality per statistical feature.
+The obtained 46 predictors are finally fused by means of a regression algorithm to obtain a total quality score for the point cloud under evaluation.
+Below, every stage is detailed separately.